BradleyCulley/bradleyculley.github.io/_posts/2021-08-02-Bruce-Lee-and-lost-time.md

 </p>

 <p>
-    For a while during his youth, Lee got involved with street gangs.
+    For a while during his youth, Lee was involved with street gangs.
     One time, during a gang-related conflict, he beat another young man so badly he knocked one of the guy's teeth out.
     The young man's parent complained to the police.
 </p>